jeremymaya/udemy-class-based-components/README.md

 6. React calls the components to render method
 7. App returns JSX, gets rendered to page as HTML
 8. We get result of geolocation!
-9. We update out state object with a call to 'this.setState'
+9. We update out state object with a call to `this.setState`
 10. React sees that we updated the state of a component
 11. React calls our 'render' method a second time
 12. React takes that JSX and updates content on the screen

----

-## Introducing Lifecycle Method
+### Introducing Lifecycle Method

 A component lifecycle method is a function that can get optionally defined inside of a class based component.